boalang/study-template/README.md

 A query can also indicate if it should be converted to CSV format.
 Most queries probably want to convert to CSV, so you can easily load the data into Pandas for analysis.
 This is indicated by adding a `csv` key.
-The value is an object listing the `output` path for the CSV file (stored in `data/csv/`, with the prefix omitted here) and some optional parameters:
+The value is either a string listing the output path for the CSV file (stored in `data/csv/`, with the prefix omitted here) or an object listing the `output` path and some optional parameters:

 * `test` (can be repeated)
   * Add a `"column,test"` pair, where the given column keeps consuming the row